-A thousand miles away in Portsmouth, Maine there lived a fisherman named Robert Greenman.
-He was the latest in a long line of fishermen, thirty-five years old, quiet and ruggedly built, just as his father had been.
-He had a pretty wife, Carol, a nurse he’d met at Portsmouth General Hospital when a cut on his arm threatened to turn gangrenous.
+In Portsmouth, New Hampshire, there lived a fisherman named Robert Greenman.
+He was the latest in a long line of fishermen, thirty-five years old, quiet and ruggedly built just as his father had been.
+He had a pretty wife, Carol, a nurse he’d met at Portsmouth Regional Hospital when a cut on his arm had threatened to turn gangrenous.
 Sometimes when they lay in bed at night she liked to run her fingers along the scar that cut had made.
-They had been married a year and had no children, though not for lack of trying she liked to say sometimes, with a little laugh like wind chimes.
-Robert Greenman adored her, and although he was not a man who believed in flaunting affection this was apparent to everyone who knew them.
-People joked that Robert loved his wife more than he loved the sea, and whether or not this was strictly true it was a lot to be said of a fisherman.
-She was a lovely woman, cheerful and intelligent, with strawberry blonde hair that she kept cut just below her ears.
-For work she wore sneakers and scrubs but at home she favored dresses that showed her shoulders, and shoes with low heels that made a particular clicking sound that reminded her husband of women more than anything else in the world did.
-Robert was, above all else, a sensible and sober man, and after he had known Carol a few months he had decided that she would make a good wife.
-So far he felt that he had been correct.
+They had been married a year and, so far, had no children, though certainly not for lack of trying, she liked to say, with a little laugh like wind chimes.
+Robert was, above all else, a sensible and sober man, and he adored Carol as only such a man could, with a love built on a list of reasons and proofs of her goodness.
+She was a charming woman, cheerful and intelligent, with strawberry-blond hair that she kept cut short, just below her ears.
+For work she wore sneakers and scrubs, but at home she favored dresses that showed her shoulders, and shoes with low heels that made a particular clicking noise that had become, in Robert’s mind, the signature sound of women.

 Now Carol was standing at the end of the Portsmouth dock in her bright blue wool coat, waving at Robert as his ship headed out to sea.
-He didn’t wave back, he never did, but he knew that she didn’t expect him to and wanted to wave anyway.
+He didn’t wave back, he never did, but he knew that she didn’t mind and wanted to wave anyway.

-He was on board the Ushuaia, a cod-fishing ship headed up toward Newfoundland.
+He was onboard the Ushuaia, a cod-fishing ship headed up toward Newfoundland.
+The captain, known in Portsmouth simply as Tomás because his last name was considered unpronounceable, was an Argentine who had moved to New Hampshire when he was a young man.
+Robert had worked for Tomás before and liked him.
 The trip would last five weeks, if it took that long to fill the hold, and it probably would.
-Over the past several years fishing around northern Maine had dwindled, the result of overfishing in previous decades, so that every season the captains had to push their crews out farther to make a profit.
+Over the past several years, fishing along the New England coast had dwindled—the result of overfishing in previous decades—so that every season the captains had to push their crews out farther to make a profit.
 Robert had spent most of the year since his marriage at home with Carol, working odd jobs in town to supplement the money she made from nursing, but lately he had been going to sea again.
 He knew most of the crew on this trip.
-They had been fishing as long as he had, if not longer, and he liked the captain, Tomas, an Argentine who had moved to Maine as a young man.
-The only person on the boat he did not know was Carl Leslie, a man who was new to Portsmouth and, from the look of him, to fishing as well.
-Carl was pale, with limp, blonde hair and blue eyes too large for his face, like a child’s eyes.
-He was thirty years old but acted, Robert thought, much younger.
-As they moved out into the bay leaving Portsmouth, Carl leaned against the rail and stared down into the water, then turned and grinned at the other men on deck as though the mere sight of the ocean were something delightful.
+They had been fishing as long as he had, if not longer.
+The only person he did not know was Mark Leslie, who was new to town and, from the look of him, to fishing as well.
+Mark was pale, with limp blond hair and brown eyes that seemed too large for his face, like a child’s.
+He was thirty years old but acted much younger.
+As the ship moved out into the bay, leaving Portsmouth, Mark leaned against the rail and stared down into the water, then turned and grinned at the other men on deck as though the mere sight of the ocean were something delightful.

 The first night at sea was clear and warm.
 The fishermen sat on deck, talking and smoking.
-Carl pointed out the constellations, not just Orion and the Big Dipper and the ones they all knew, but others as well, the strange Greek names dripping easily off his tongue.
-When he finally stopped talking there was an awkward silence until Tomas told a joke.
-Jim Barner—the cook and a friend of Robert’s from high school—responded with a high, shrill giggle that made him sound like a tipsy cheerleader.
-The other men started telling jokes.
-Robert laughed along but he was watching Carl, who sat across from him on the other side of the circle of men.
-There was a thin line on a fishing ship between men who were useless and those whose incompetence was dangerous to their shipmates, and it was still unclear where Carl would fall.
+Mark pointed out the constellations, not just Orion and the Big Dipper and the ones they all knew, but others as well, the strange Greek names sliding easily off his tongue.
+When he finally stopped talking there was an awkward silence until the captain told a joke, and Jim Barner—the cook, and a friend of Robert’s from high school—started laughing his high, shrill laugh that made him sound like a teenage girl.
+The other men began laughing and telling jokes as well.
+Robert chuckled and nodded along but he was watching Mark, who sat across from him on the other side of the circle of men.
+There was a thin line on a fishing ship between men who were useless and those whose incompetence endangered their shipmates; it was still unclear where Mark would fall.

-It was a five-day journey northward to reach their target fishing ground, a swathe of ocean around the 55th parallel, just outside the bounds of Canadian fishing laws.
-As they traveled they worked, rechecking the nets, making sure that the ice machine in the hold was in working order.
-On the fifth day, an hour before sunset, the captain looked up from the sonar and said there were fish around, and they were stopping.
-He sent Robert and Carl to pay out the nets, and the motors of the net drums growled as they slowly unwoundtwenty miles worth of woven monofilament line that would drift through the water like a spider’s web, reaching hungrily for the gills of passing fish.
-They would let it drift with the tides and haul it in the following morning, and see what their fortune was for this trip.
+Their target fishing ground was five days northward, a swath of ocean around the 55th parallel, just outside the bounds of Canadian fishing laws.
+As they traveled they worked, rechecking the nets, making sure that the ice machine in the hold was in working order to preserve the fish they would catch.
+On the fifth day, an hour before sunset, the captain looked up from the sonar and said there were fish around.
+He sent Robert and Mark to pay out the nets, and the motors of the net drums growled as they slowly unwound twenty miles’ worth of woven monofilament line that would float through the water like a spider’s web, reaching hungrily for the passing fish.
+They would let it drift with the tides and haul it in the following morning, to see what their fortune would be for this trip.

-By the time they finished laying the nets the rest of the men were asleep.
-Robert felt his way through the darkness of the bunk room, and heard Carl stumble behind him.
-They both got into their bunks, but as soon as Robert lay down he could tell that this was one of those nights when the insomnia that sometimes came over him at sea would be at work.
-He lay in bed for an hour anyway, listening to the other men’s breathing as they sunk into heavy sleep, then slipped on his boots and jacket and went up on deck.
+By the time they finished with the nets, the rest of the men were asleep.
+Robert felt his way through the dim bunkroom, and heard Mark stumble in behind him.
+They both got into their bunks, but as soon as Robert lay down he could tell this was one of those nights when he’d struggle with the insomnia that sometimes came over him at sea.
+He stayed in bed for an hour anyway, listening to the other men’s breathing as they sank into heavy sleep.
+Then he donned his boots and jacket and went up on deck.